mini024/cli/WORKSHOP.md

 The Open command is an existing command in main.
 Compare your solution with the implemented one, what is different?

+## Part 5: Implement the tests for open command

-We want to make sure the open command works as expected, write a test open_test.go.
+We want to make sure the open command works as expected, implement some tests for the command.

+## Part 6: Challenge

+Go to Exercism.org and find a path that you are interested in and solve some challenges using Cursor!